tomduck/pandoc-fignos/README.md

 ### Subfigures ###

 Pandoc does not provide syntactical support for subfigures.
-However, subfigures of arbitrary complexity assembled using the native capabilities of each output format may still be referenced.
+However, subfigures of arbitrary complexity may be assembled using the native capabilities of each output format, and referenced using pandoc-fignos.

 *LaTeX/pdf* subfigures may be coded and referenced as shown in [demo4.md].
 Processing with pandoc + pandoc-fignos gives [demo4.pdf].
 This technique uses capabilities provided by the [subcaption] package.
 "Bad reference" warnings involving subfigures may be ignored when using this approach.